 Negotiated.
 Negotiated assessment involves agreements between staff and students on issues associated with learning and assessment.
 The most common negotiation method is to develop a written learning contract that outlines the conditions of assessment.

 Computer-based.
 Using computers to administer student assessment can provide flexibility in the time, location or even the questions being answered of students.
-The most common type of computer-based assessment is based on multiple-choice questionswhich can assist lecturers manage large volumes of marking and feedback.
+The most common type of online assessment is based on multiple-choice questions which can assist lecturers manage large volumes of marking and feedback.

 Different methods of assessment provide the means of ensuring that students are able to demonstrate the range of their abilities in different contexts.
 Stiggens (2005) groups the different methods of assessment into 4 main categories: Selected Response; Essays; Performance Assessment and Personal Communication.
 Each category has advantages in assessing different learning outcomes.
 For example, a selected response assessment task, such as a series of multiple-choice questions, is able to assess all areas of mastery of knowledge but only some kinds of reasoning.